jpoliveira08/jpoliveira08/README.md

-I have 3 years of experience in software development, with a focus on web technologies, primarily using PHP and JavaScript.
-I hold a degree in Electrical Engineering from the Federal Technological University of Paraná (UTFPR).

-Throughout these years, I have worked on both cloud-based solutions, primarily with AWS, and on-premises projects.
-In my professional experiences, I have worked with proprietary frameworks and Laravel for backend development.
-In personal projects, I have developed applications using React for the frontend.
-I also have experience with agile methodologies, including Scrum and Kanban.

-During my undergraduate studies, I developed embedded software in C, integrated hardware with web software for my thesis, and worked on data analysis projects using Python.

 I have a strong interest in open-source projects and using technology to address everyday problems.
 Additionally, my background in Electrical Engineering has fostered a keen interest in the energy market.

-Skills: PHP, Laravel, Javascript, jQuery, Bootstrap, HTML, CSS, Node.js, MySQL, Docker, AWS, Git, Github, Bitbucket, Linux, C, Python, Scrum and Kanban.

  ### Connect with me: